shifqu/h2oh/README.md

 ---

-🤖 Powered by Django + Telegram
+🤖 Powered by Django + Telegram + Django-Telegram-App

 Uses Django for persistence and preference management.